 Bend it Like Beckham is a comedy directed by Chada and is based on a British Asian teenager growing up in a small UK town.

 Jess comes from an orthodox Punjabi family and is obsessed with David Beckham and football.

 Ambitiously scripted in English, Punjabi, German and Hindi, the film gave actress Parminder Nagra her first break and actress Keira Knightly widespread recognition.

-Other cast members includes Archie Panjabi, Ameet Chana and Preeya Khalidas and R&B singer Shaznay Lewis.
+Other cast members include Archie Panjabi, Ameet Chana and Preeya Kalidas and R&B singer Shaznay Lewis.

 Bride and Prejudice (2004)

 Bride and Prejudice directed by Chada is a romantic musical remake of Jane Austen’s classic, Pride and Prejudice set in a Bollywood style.

 Released in 2004, the film earned £24 million from a £7 million budget.

 The film stars an international mixture of actors from Bollywood’s Aishwarya Rai Bachchan and Anupam Kher, British actor Naveen Andrews to American actor Marin Henderson.